eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 + Dr. John L. Hennessy draws an analogy between the CEO and board of directors of a corporation with the president (or equivalent) and board of trustees (who are volunteers) of a university \cite[\S6 Collaboration and Teamwork: You Cannot Do It Alone, pp. 93]{Hennessy2018a}.
 + The board (of directors/trustees) shall provide "fiduciary oversight" for the organization (or, corporation or university), and "step in when the actions of the leader are not serving the [organization] well."
 It shall be willing to develop a "collaborative relationship" with the CEO (or president of the university).
 "The board [shall support] the CEO," "[act] as advisors," and "[use] their knowledge and skills to enhance the work of the management team" \cite[\S6 Collaboration and Teamwork: You Cannot Do It Alone, pp. 93]{Hennessy2018a}.
 + A CEO shall pursue a "collaborative relationship" with the board.
 The CEO should keep the board of directors of the corporation informed of major issues and challenges concerning the corporation/organization, so that the board would not be surprised when they learn/hear about these from others.
 In addition, the CEO shall "engage the board in discussions about major decisions and strategic directions, [and gain] wisdom from the board's perspective."
 A president of a university shall do likewise for the university's board of trustees \cite[\S6 Collaboration and Teamwork: You Cannot Do It Alone, pp. 93]{Hennessy2018a}.
++ The important principles for a successful collaborative relationship (or collaboration) between the CEO (or president of the university) and the board are \cite[\S6 Collaboration and Teamwork: You Cannot Do It Alone, pp. 93]{Hennessy2018a}:
+	- "[Know and respect] our roles"
+		* E.g., the board shall not do the job of the leadership, and "manage or run the university."
+		* "Another major role [of the board is that] it is a source of both philanthropy and fundraising, giving and soliciting the gifts that enable the university to thrive" \cite[\S6 Collaboration and Teamwork: You Cannot Do It Alone, pp. 93]{Hennessy2018a}.
+		* E.g., the leadership 's job is "to manage or run the university"... "the leadership [shall recognize] that the board [has] ultimate responsibility for appointing and evaluating the CEO/president, for protecting the reputation of the university (a shared responsibility), and for ensuring the institution's long-term financial health."
+In addition, the leadership shall recognize that "the trustees are the guardians of the interests of future generations"...
+The leadership shall also be "honest and forthright with the board," "[engage] the board on virtually every major decision," and "[trust] that [the board] would listen to and support the decisions of the leadership team."
+		* "Understanding these roles allowed us to build a trust relationship."
+	- Have "mutual trust" for each other.
++ "The team leader: Choose well and then be ready to help out" \cite[\S6 Collaboration and Teamwork: You Cannot Do It Alone, pp. 94]{Hennessy2018a}.